vb920/DSA/dp.md

 * Smallest Sufficient Team
 * Stickers to Spell Word
 * Maximum Students Taking Exam
-* Number of Ways to Wear Different Hats to Each Other
 * Minimum Cost to Connect Two Groups of Points
-* Find Minimum Time to Finish All Jobs
 * Shortest Path Visiting All Nodes
 * Distribute Repeating Integers
-* Maximum Number of Achievable Transfer Requests
-* Maximize Grid Happiness

 ### 13. Tree DP & Re-rooting